fatihsavaskurt/eda_for_netflix/README.md

-📊 Basic Exploratory Data Analysis (EDA)
-Content Type Analysis
+### 📊 **BASIC EXPLORATORY DATA ANALYSIS (EDA)**

+1. **CONTENT TYPE ANALYSIS**
-How many different types of content (e.g., movies, TV shows) are there in the dataset?
+   - How many different types of content (e.g., movies, TV shows) are there in the dataset?

-What is the distribution of content types in the dataset? (e.g., Are there more movies than TV shows?)
+   - What is the distribution of content types in the dataset? (e.g., Are there more movies than TV shows?)

-Content Addition Over Time
+2. **CONTENT ADDITION OVER TIME**

-In which years were the most contents added to the dataset?
+   - In which years were the most contents added to the dataset?

-Top Countries by Content Count
+3. **TOP COUNTRIES BY CONTENT COUNT**

-Which are the top 10 countries with the most content?
+   - Which are the top 10 countries with the most content?

-Most Common Rating
+4. **MOST COMMON RATING**

-Which rating appears most frequently across the content?
+   - Which rating appears most frequently across the content?

-🧑‍💼 Personal Analysis by Content
-Top Directors
+---

+### 🧑‍💼 **PERSONAL ANALYSIS BY CONTENT**

+1. **TOP DIRECTORS**
-Who are the top 10 directors with the most directed content?
+   - Who are the top 10 directors with the most directed content?

-Top Actors
+2. **TOP ACTORS**

-Who are the top 10 actors who have appeared in the most content?
+   - Who are the top 10 actors who have appeared in the most content?

-Director's Content Production Over Time
+3. **DIRECTOR'S CONTENT PRODUCTION OVER TIME**

-How many contents has a specific director produced over time?
+   - How many contents has a specific director produced over time?

-Average Length of Content for Specific Actor
+4. **AVERAGE LENGTH OF CONTENT FOR SPECIFIC ACTOR**

-What is the average length of the content in which a specific actor has appeared?
+   - What is the average length of the content in which a specific actor has appeared?

-🎬 Content Feature Analysis
-Movies' Duration
+---

+### 🎬 **CONTENT FEATURE ANALYSIS**

+1. **MOVIES' DURATION**
-What is the average duration of movies?
+   - What is the average duration of movies?

-Longest Movie
+2. **LONGEST MOVIE**

-Which movie has the longest duration?
+   - Which movie has the longest duration?

-Duration Distribution
+3. **DURATION DISTRIBUTION**

-How is the distribution of movie durations?
+   - How is the distribution of movie durations?
 Are shorter films more common than longer ones?

-TV Shows Duration
+4. **TV SHOWS DURATION**

-How long do TV shows typically last, in terms of seasons or hours?
+   - How long do TV shows typically last, in terms of seasons or hours?

-📅 Trends Over Time
-Peak Content Addition Year
+---

+### 📅 **TRENDS OVER TIME**

+1. **PEAK CONTENT ADDITION YEAR**
-Which year saw the most content added?
+   - Which year saw the most content added?

-Changes in Rating Distribution
+2. **CHANGES IN RATING DISTRIBUTION**

-How has the distribution of ratings evolved over the years?
+   - How has the distribution of ratings evolved over the years?

-Content Type Changes Over Time
+3. **CONTENT TYPE CHANGES OVER TIME**

-How have the types of content changed over the years? (e.g., Is there an increase in TV shows?)
+   - How have the types of content changed over the years? (e.g., Is there an increase in TV shows?)

-🌍 Country-Based Analysis
-Country-Specific Content Types
+---

+### 🌍 **COUNTRY-BASED ANALYSIS**

+1. **COUNTRY-SPECIFIC CONTENT TYPES**
-Which country produces more of a specific type of content?
+   - Which country produces more of a specific type of content?

-Duration Comparison by Country
+2. **DURATION COMPARISON BY COUNTRY**

-How does the average duration of American-made content compare to British-made content?
+   - How does the average duration of American-made content compare to British-made content?